Three people fishing at sunset from a boat in Fushimi Provincial Park.

 Pukaskwa National Park

-Pukaskwa is a large chunk of the rugged topography stretching along the coast of Lake Superior.
-Remote canoe routes penetrate the interior where good fishing is found for brook trout, walleye and pike along the parks major rivers.
-The Hattie Cove campground provides access to the coastal waters of Lake Superior where a wide range of trout and salmon species are caught.
+Remote canoe routes penetrate the interior where good fishing is found for brook trout, walleye and pike along the park's major rivers.
+The Hattie Cove campground offers access to the coastal waters of Lake Superior, where a diverse range of trout and salmon species can be caught.
 Lake Superior is prone to sudden storms and rough weather and boaters must use extreme caution.

 Location: ON-627, Heron Bay